Didida1018/CacheReach/README.md

 *   **CR-vectors:** A novel "Stage 0" pre-filter that resolves the majority of negative queries using single-cycle bitwise logic.
 *   **Optimized Pipeline:** Jointly optimizes stage ordering and data layout to shield downstream stages from expensive memory accesses.

-## Dataset
-We provide various graph datasets and their corresponding query pairs sourced from the SNAP repository for evaluation and testing.

 ## Usage
 Run the executable using the following syntax:
 ```bash